raceintospace/raceintospace/doc/manual/manual.md

 ### Vehicle Assembly/Integration Building

 If you scheduled a mission last turn, you now need to assemble it for launch.
 In the top left you'll see the mission name and type, and an Autopurchase button to make it easy to buy the equipment for it.
 On the right you see the hardware as currently assembled—when you change the configuration, this display will update to match it.
 To change rockets or add/remove boosters, click on the Rocket button near the bottom left.
 It defaults to the smallest rocket that can lift the payload without boosters; if you want to use a smaller rocket with boosters (e.g., B/Titan), click the button a few times.
-Whatever the mission, your rocketry needs a high enough Maximum Payload to launch the Current Payload (above the Autopurchase button).
+Whatever the mission, your rocketry needs a high enough Maximum Payload to launch the Current Payload.
 To change the payload (generally, to switch kickers or lunar landers), click on the larger button above the Rocket button.
 Note that Autopurchase does not prompt you for confirmation (unless the rocketry can't lift the payload) and cannot be undone.

 Once you're ready, click the Assign button or press Enter.
 If you want to cancel out of this screen without assigning anything, press Exit.
 If you want to cancel the flight entirely, press Scrub.
 If your hardware isn't quite ready yet (like the LM in the above example) and you want to fly it next turn instead, press the Delay button.